ali55on/fileurlsplit/README.md

 #### Validation:
 Not all error checks are performed on object instantiation.
-This is because it is more common for the URL passed to be a valid URL, where the path, name and extension were taken from an actual operating system.
+This is because it is common to pass a valid URL, where the path, name and extension were taken from a real OS.

 The purpose of this approach is to avoid unnecessary checks.
 It's a bit faster and can be really significant when working with very large batches of files.

 When an object is instantiated, the only check performed is whether the URL passed in is an absolute URL.
-The other validations like character and name error, are performed using the setter, i.e. when setting the value of a property (setter - setattr)
+The other validations such as character and name error are performed using the setter, that is, when we set the value of a property (setter - setattr)

-If the URL was not taken from a real context, and therefore you want all the error checking to take place, then instantiate an empty object (this will automatically create a root URL like '/') and use the "url" property setter.
+If the URL wasn't taken from a real context, and for that reason you want all the error checking to be performed, then instantiate an empty object (this will automatically create a root URL like '/') and use the property setter "url".
 Example:

 Checks only if the URL is absolute: (Use for existing url)
 ```Python console